rainlanguage/docs.rainprotocol.xyz/docs/guides/Getting Started/3-gating-your-sale-with-nfts.md

       distributor: "0x0000000000000000000000000000000000000000", // distributor address
       initialSupply: ethers.utils.parseUnits("1000", erc20decimals), // initial rTKN supply
     },
-    tier: undefined, // tier contract address (used for gating), will be set to the address of the tier contract after deployment
+    tier: tierContract.address, // tier contract address (used for gating), will be set to the address of the tier contract after deployment
     minimumTier: 0, // minimum tier a user needs to take part
     distributionEndForwardingAddress: "0x0000000000000000000000000000000000000000" // the rTKNs that are not sold get forwarded here (0x00.. will burn them)
   }
-  redeemableState.tier = tierContract.address; // to gate the sale, we are actually setting the tiering on the token (which will be bought from the sale) itself

   // Opcode Configurations
   saleState.canStartStateConfig = {